 A couple of hours later, the system begins to process both meth and amphetamine.
 After processing it into the bloodstream, it removes the excess through excretion by urine.
 Some of the parts can be excreted out by perspiration too.

 If taken by mouth, the amount of meth may peak in the bloodstream between 2.5-3.5 hours.
 The metabolite amphetamine peaks further at 12 hours.

 Thus, it is clear that the metabolite may stay for more than 12 hours.
 Upon the consumption of meth intravenously, the half-life gets longer for about 12.2 hours.

 If you are concerned about how long does meth stay in your system, you should know that only 50 percent of a dose of meth can exit the body as it entered.
 This means that it is not completely metabolized or processed at all.

-Factors affecting how long does meth stay in your system
+Facts On How long does Meth stay in your system?

 Brief Stats concerning Methamphetamine: